peng-ac/parallBeam/README.md

-Note:  current version is for CPU runs, the GPU version will updated!
+Note:  The current version is for CPU runs, the GPU version will be updated!